 4.3 The requestor must provide information regarding the effective stresses to be applied during testing, especially for determining the final hydraulic conductivity.
-Using high effective stresses (that is, 35 kPa (5 psi) as allowed by Test Method D 5084) can decrease an already increased hydraulic conductivity resulting in lower final hydraulic conductivity values.
+Using high effective stresses (that is, 35 kPa [5 psi] as allowed by Test Method D5084) can decrease an already increased hydraulic conductivity resulting in lower final hydraulic conductivity values.
 The long-term effect of freeze-thaw on the hydraulic conductivity of compacted soils is unknown.
 The increased hydraulic conductivity caused by freeze-thaw may be temporary.
 For example, the overburden pressure imparted by the waste placed on a soil liner in a landfill after being subjected to freeze-thaw may reduce the size of the cracks and pores that cause the increase in hydraulic conductivity.
 It is not known if the pressure would overcome the macroscopically increased hydraulic conductivity sufficiently to return the soil to its original hydraulic conductivity (prior to freeze-thaw).
 For cases such as landfill covers, where the overburden pressure is low, the increase in hydraulic conductivity due to freeze-thaw will likely be permanent.
 Thus, the requestor must take the application of the test method into account when establishing the effective stress.

 4.5 The thawed specimen temperature and thaw rate shall mimic field conditions.
 Thawing specimens in an oven (that is, overheating) will produce erroneous results.

 4.6 Literature relating to this subject indicates that the effects of freeze-thaw usually occur by Cycle 10, thus it is recommended that at least 10 freeze-thaw cycles shall be performed to ensure that the full effects of freeze-thaw are measured.
 If the hydraulic conductivity values are still increasing after 10 freeze-thaw cycles, the test method shall be continued (that is, more freeze-thaw cycles shall be performed).

 1.4 Soil specimens tested using this test method can be tested in a closed system (that is, no access to an external supply of water during freezing) or an open system.

-1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+1.7 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.